erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/advanced/hmvc/README.md

 #### Hierarchical-Model-View-Controller (HMVC)

 The HMVC pattern decomposes the client tier into a hierarchy of parent-child MVC layers.
 The repetitive application of this pattern allows for a structured client-tier architecture.
-Obullo has a simple HMVC library and Obullo's simple HMVC library support <b>internal requests</b> at this time.
+Obullo has a simple HMVC library and it supports <b>internal requests</b> at this time.

 ```php
 MVC